From a number in your head to a decision you can defend.

 | ✓Results (if you choose to save them) | ✗Net banking login |

-Starter users: your data lives only in your browser session.
-Close the tab — it's gone.
-Analyst and Premium users: simulations are saved to your encrypted account.
+Free users:your data lives only in your browser session.
+Close the tab, and it's gone.
+Pro users: simulations are saved to your encrypted account.
 You control deletion.